 Pat is a retired technology marketing and government affairs executive.
 She was born in Southern California and lived in Redwood City for 30 years prior to retiring to Marin County.
 She graduated from the University of California, Riverside, with a BA in Political Science and received her MBA from Pepperdine University.
 She served as an aide to U.S. Senator John Tunney, D-CA; as director of Communications & Marketing Support at Tandem Computers; and as vice president, Corporate & Government Affairs at Electronic Arts.
 Pat says being a Sequoia Awards Board member for more than 20 years has been the most rewarding and inspiring experience of her volunteer work.
 “Meeting these young leaders of tomorrow gives me renewed hope for our country’s future,” she said.

-Janet is a member of the Redwood City Council and lives in Redwood City.
+Janet is a former member of the Redwood City Council and lives in Redwood City.
 She graduated from Ravenswood High School in East Palo Alto, went to beauty school, and owned and operated the Beauty Wheel Salon in Redwood City for 46 years.
 She now runs a salon in Palo Alto.
 Janet is an active and compassionate community volunteer.
-She started a free wig bank for women going through chemotherapy, and as a councilmember she has been active in the Bayfront Canal project, Caltrain modernization, the RWC/YMCA Partnership, rail transportation, and the Redwood City Sesquicentennial Committee.
-She was named the American Cancer Society Notable Person of the Year and the American Legion Citizen of the Year, and received the Gentry Magazine Star Award.
-She is also a past recipient of The Sequoia Awards Outstanding Individual award, and is a past board chair.
+She started a free wig bank for women going through chemotherapy, and as a councilmember, she was active in the Bayfront Canal project, Caltrain modernization, the RWC/YMCA Partnership, rail transportation, and the Redwood City Sesquicentennial Committee.
+She was named the American Cancer Society Notable Person of the Year and the American Legion Citizen of the Year and received the Gentry Magazine Star Award.
+She is also a past recipient of The Sequoia Awards Outstanding Individual award and is a past board chair.

 Joel is vice president of pre-construction at W.L.
 Butler Construction, Inc. and a 20-year veteran of the construction industry.
 While Joel was technically born and raised in the construction business, he chose to expand his knowledge and experience by obtaining a BS in Civil Engineering from Cal Poly, San Luis Obispo after graduating from Woodside High School.
 He is a strong believer in strengthening the community through direct volunteer work.